keuperj/keuper-labs/_members/Shashank.md

 ---

-I'm a second-year Ph.D. student at the University of Siegen, working in the Visual Computing Group headed by Prof. Dr. Margret Keuper.
+I'm a Ph.D. student at the University of Mannheim, working in the Machine Learning group headed by Prof. Dr. Margret Keuper.
 I work on robustness of Neural Networks, and Neural Architecture Search.

 My research interests in detail are:
 - Architectural Design Choices for OOD Robustness and Adversarial Robustness of Vision Models